 Leaves are slightly asymmetrical pointed ovals, 5-7cm long and 3-4cm wide.
 The upper and lower surfaces are usually covered with long hairs.
 Unlike most T. zebrina cultivars, there are no silver bands on the leaves.

-The upper surfaces are moderate yellowish green (138A) to strong yellow green (143C), with bold pinstripes of greyish purple (N77A) to dark purplish grey (N187A).
-The undersides are greyish purplish red (N77B) to dark purple (79C), with strong yellow green (144A) veins.
+The upper surfaces are moderate olive green (137A) to strong yellow green (143C).
+In intense light, they form bold pinstripes of greyish reddish brown (200B) to dark purplish grey (N187A).
+The undersides are greyish reddish purple (N77C) to dark purple (79C), with strong yellow green (144A) to moderate yellw green (138B) veins.
 Sheaths are moderate yellow green (147C).

 |Flowers||Strong purple (N82B) with white anthers.|